informedcitizenry/6502.Net/Docs/GettingStarted.md

 label        instruction        operands
 ```

 This format should feel familiar to anyone who has developed using other assemblers.
-Labels are optional in statements.
-Though a common requirement in other assemblers, a label does not to be followed by a colon `:`, though this is allowed.
+Labels are optional in statements and end with a colon `:`, though this is not required.

 ## Hello, World